 Pay no booking fee on & Juliet tickets with Encore Tickets.

-& Juliet reviews round-up
+& Juliet reviews – What the critics said

 “& Juliet is performed with a glinting knowingness and powerful pop theatre voices.
 The company is led by the extraordinary Miriam-Teak Lee in the title role of Juliet, who brings a sizzling presence, incredible vocals and moves to turn her into a force of nature.”

 “Rainbow blasts of colour help create the make-believe Paris.
 The show is more than the sum of its parts.
 It becomes something new.
 Nominally set in the past, with all kinds of shapes, sizes, colours and sexualities visible on stage, it feels more like a glorious vision of a Technicolor future.”

 “& Juliet, built around the music of songwriting savant Max Martin, takes this wry premise, douses it in glitter and runs with it.
 The shoehorning is egregious – joyously, knowingly so.

 “Janson is a scream as Hathaway, who is bored of her husband’s gadding about to London and decides to rebel; Melanie La Barrie is great fun as Juliet’s seen-it-all Nurse; Tompsett is a self-regarding treat as Shakespeare.
 Yes, it’s all executed a bit gauchely, but its foregrounding of female and queer characters feels sweet, sincere and well-meaning – an appreciative acknowledgement of Martin’s own audience.”